Unikie/predictive-maintenance-tutorial/solution/solution.md

 `vibration_x` had no effect, it was totally random in relation to failures.

-Each gadget was individual unit, so measurements of the other gadgets had no impact.
+Each gadget was an individual unit, so measurements of the other gadgets had no impact.

 ## The solution script
 Due to wicked mix of randomness and meaningless patterns in the created data, the modeling revealed to be surprisingly challenging.
 On the other hand, that is everyday stuff in real life.